Table of contents

 Manual upload

-This option allows us to manually fill in product data using a form.
-Manual upload is used rarely, mainly if we have a small assortment and it is not changed often.
-By selecting this option, we will have to manually upload the product photo and enter all its attributes:
+This option allows us to fill in product data using a form manually.
+Manual upload is rarely used, mainly if we have a small assortment that is not changed often.
+By selecting this option, we will have to upload the product photo and enter all its attributes manually:

 The list of products added manually can be as long as you want, but the more we want to add, the more time-consuming it will be.